experimentech/Lilith-AI/docs/ARCHITECTURE_VERIFICATION.md

-# Architecture Verification: BNN + Database Per Layer
+# Architecture Verification: BioNN + Database Per Layer

 ## Overview

-This document describes a segmented architecture in which each cognitive layer pairs a Bayesian/neural encoder (BNN) with a supporting database.
-The BNN component performs pattern recognition and produces representations; the database stores facts, patterns, and rules that are retrieved using the representations produced by the BNN.
+This document describes a segmented architecture in which each cognitive layer pairs a Biological neural encoder (BioNN) with a supporting database.
+The BioNN component performs pattern recognition and produces representations; the database stores facts, patterns, and rules that are retrieved using the representations produced by the BioNN.
 Each layer emits a working representation that serves as input for the subsequent layer.

 ## Layer 1: Intake (Character/Token Level)

 Working representation: raw text -> normalized tokens

-BNN component:
+BioNN component:
 - Encoder that learns character-level and tokenization patterns
 - Plasticity to adapt normalization rules